Free no-obligation site survey · Nationwide coverage Contact Us

 Cladding spraying in Lancaster

-Cladding spraying in Lancaster has to cope with some of the wettest weather in England.
-The city sits between Morecambe Bay and the first rise of the Pennines, and the rain that drives in off the Irish Sea finds every weakness in a tired external finish.
-Faded profiled steel, chalky composite panels and streaked fascias are familiar sights on commercial buildings across the district, and in most cases they can be put right with an on-site spray-applied coating rather than a full strip and reclad.
+You’ll know that Lancaster gets its share of wet weather.
+Out here, between Morecambe Bay and the Pennines, the rain off the Irish Sea finds every weak spot in a building’s exterior.
+We see it all the time: faded profiled steel, chalky composite panels, and streaked fascias on commercial buildings right across the district.
+Most of the time, we can put them right with an on-site spray-applied coating.
+It beats a full strip and reclad, hands down.

 The cladding we typically see around the city

-Lancaster’s commercial stock is varied for a city of its size: industrial units on the estates close to the M6, trade counters and retail sheds on the edge of town, storage and agricultural buildings in the surrounding Lancashire countryside, and more recent composite-clad premises.
-The surfaces that most often justify a spray refurbishment include:
+Lancaster’s commercial property stock is pretty varied for a city of its size.
+You’ve got industrial units near the M6, trade counters and retail sheds on the edge of town, and plenty of storage and agricultural buildings out in the Lancashire countryside.
+We also see newer composite-clad premises.
+The surfaces that most often benefit from a spray refurbishment include:

-• Profiled steel sheeting that has faded, chalked or developed cut edge corrosion
+• Profiled steel sheeting that’s gone faded, chalky, or started showing cut edge corrosion

 • Composite and sandwich panels with patchy or weathered factory finishes

-• Curtain walling, window frames and shopfront framing due a colour change
+• Curtain walling, window frames, and shopfront framing that needs a colour change

-• Fascias, soffits and barge details that let down an otherwise sound elevation
+• Fascias, soffits, and barge details that are letting down an otherwise sound elevation

-• Roller shutters and personnel doors that no longer match the building
+• Roller shutters and personnel doors that don’t match the building anymore

 Cladding Spraying Lancaster on a Lancaster building

 Why we survey first: no two roofs in Lancaster are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 How a survey-led project runs

-Every project starts with an inspection.
-We assess the substrate, test how well the existing finish is adhering, map any corrosion, and pay particular attention to cut edges, sheet laps, gutter lines and fixings, because that is where steel cladding usually fails first.
-You receive a clear account of what we found and what we recommend, including anything that needs repair before a coating goes anywhere near the building.
+Every project starts with us having a look.
+We assess the substrate, check how well the existing finish is still stuck on, map any corrosion, and really focus on cut edges, sheet laps, gutter lines, and fixings.
+That’s where steel cladding usually gives up first.
+We’ll give you a clear rundown of what we found and what we recommend, including anything that needs fixing before any coating goes on.

-Preparation follows: washing down, treating corrosion, priming bare metal and masking everything that should not be sprayed.
-The coating itself is applied in controlled passes to build an even film, with weather windows watched closely, which is a genuine consideration this far north west.
-We are based in the South East and carry out work across England, and survey visits to Lancaster can readily take in Morecambe, Garstang, Kendal and Preston, which suits operators with more than one building in the area.
+Then comes the prep work: washing everything down, treating any corrosion, priming bare metal, and masking off anything that shouldn’t get sprayed.
+The coating itself goes on in controlled passes to build up an even film.
+We keep a close eye on the weather windows, which is a genuine consideration this far north west.
+We’re based in the South East and work all over the UK.
+Our survey visits to Lancaster can easily take in Morecambe, Garstang, Kendal, and Preston.
+Handy if you’ve got more than one building in the area.

 When we advise against spraying

 Not every cladding problem is a coating problem.
-If the original factory finish is delaminating across whole elevations, if corrosion has perforated the sheets, or if panels have deteriorated to the point where their integrity is in doubt, a coating will not save them, and we will tell you so plainly.
-The same applies where water is getting in through failed laps, flashings or fixings: that needs repairing first, not painting over.
+If the original factory finish is peeling off whole elevations, if corrosion has eaten right through the sheets, or if panels are so far gone their integrity is shot, a coating won’t save them.
+We’ll tell you that straight.
+Same goes if water’s getting in through failed laps, flashings, or fixings.
+That needs repairing first, not painting over.

-A spray coating also cannot alter the fire performance of a panel system.
-If that is the question hanging over your building, you need specialist fire engineering advice rather than a decorative or protective finish.
+And a spray coating won’t change the fire performance of a panel system.
+If that’s the question you’re asking about your building, you need specialist fire engineering advice, not a decorative or protective finish.

 Cladding spraying survey near Lancaster